Andrew L Jackson Ad Dip PsyC Dip CBT- Counselling and Psychotherapy

-Sometimes, it is not always practical or possible to meet a therapist in person for face-to-face counseling.
+Sometimes, it is not always practical or possible to meet a therapist in person for a face-to-face.
 Counselling by email is offered (see fees).
 Email counseling is a form of psychotherapy that can provide you support and guidance through those challenging times and situations in life.
 Email affords us both the chance to think through what we say and how we say it.
 This can lead to a more profound, insightful and careful conversation.

 Who chooses online email therapy?